 HCPA has measures in place to screen for and identify students who demonstrate indicators of dyslexia.
 Universal screening to identify all students at-risk takes place in the fall, winter and spring of each year.

 Additionally, teachers receive professional development that focus on identifying students with characteristics consistent with dyslexia.
 If a student demonstrates characteristics of dyslexia, further screening occurs, and the Student Support Team works with classroom teachers to design, carry out, and gather evidence from interventions.

-Efforts to Screen and Identify Students with Convergence Insufficiency Syndrome screenings.
+Efforts to Screen and Identify Students with Convergence Insufficiency Syndrome

+HCPA has measures in place to screen for and identify students who demonstrate signs of convergence insufficiency.
+This condition typically isn't detected in routine eye exams or school-based vision screenings.
 Therefore, teachers receive professional development that focus on identifying the symptoms of convergence insufficiency, such as eyestrain, headaches, difficulty reading due to blurriness, double vision, difficulty concentrating, and squinting or closing one eye (source: Mayo Clinic).
 If a student demonstrates characteristics of convergence insufficiency, teachers bring concerns to the Student Support Team who recommends that the child consults with an ophthalmologist or an optometrist.